 72. Application for termination and order for possession in relation to fixed term agreements

+(1A) In this section —

+agreement has the meaning given in section 70A(1);

+possession day has the meaning given in section 70A(1).

-(1) Where an agreement creates a tenancy for a fixed term and the tenant fails to deliver up possession of the premises on or after the expiration of the term, the owner may, within 30 days after the expiration of the term, apply to a competent court for an order terminating the agreement and an order for possession of the premises.
+(1) Where a lessor or a tenant under an agreement gives notice of termination under section 70A and the tenant fails to deliver up possession of the premises on the possession day, the lessor may, within 30 days after the possession day, apply to a competent court for an order terminating the agreement and an order for possession of the premises.

 (2) Subject to this section, a competent court shall, upon application under this section, make an order terminating the agreement and an order for possession of the premises.

-(3) Notwithstanding subsection (2), except where the premises the subject of the agreement are the principal place of residence of the owner, the court —
+(3) Notwithstanding subsection (2), except where the premises the subject of the agreement are the principal place of residence of the lessor, the court —

 (a) may suspend the operation of orders under that subsection for a period not exceeding 30 days, if it is satisfied that it is desirable to do so having regard to the relative hardship that would be caused —

-(i) to the owner by suspending the orders; or
+(i) to the lessor by suspending the orders; or

 (ii) to the tenant by not suspending the orders;